Bloodpack/webradio-db/README.md

 Here is my WebradioFS stram list

-# Streams nedd to be formatted as shown
+# Streams need to be formatted as shown

 ```yaml
 #group:von_Hildegard (optional)